hyue0768/paper_list/readme.md

 ##### CHI

+* CHI 24 - [Of Secrets and Seedphrases: Conceptual Misunderstandings and Security Challenges for Seed Phrase Management among Cryptocurrency Users.]
 * CHI 24 - [Stranger Danger?
 Investor Behavior and Incentives on Cryptocurrency Copy-Trading Platforms](https://dl.acm.org/doi/pdf/10.1145/3613904.3642715)
 * CHI 24 - [“Don’t Put All Your Eggs In One Basket”: How Cryptocurrency Users Choose and Secure Their Wallets](https://dl.acm.org/doi/pdf/10.1145/3613904.3642534)
 * CHI 23 - [Altruistic and Profit-oriented- Making Sense of Roles in Web3 Community from Airdrop Perspective](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=Altruistic+and+Profit-oriented-+Making+Sense+of+Roles+in+Web3+Community+from+Airdrop+Perspective&btnG=)